 Rihanna’s benevolent aid includes the development of a Barbados based oncology and nuclear medicine center to treat breast cancer.
 Rihanna provides monetary support to charities that give children in developing countries access to education.
 Rihanna also created a scholarship for students from the Caribbean who attend college in the United States.

 Certainly Rihanna’s contributions are nothing to sneeze on.
 Yet the more I read, the more I could not help but feel a bit resentful that our society seems to completely and utterly discount the consistent humanitarian efforts of social workers.
 I do not mean to disregard Rihanna’s charitable efforts nor do I know the extent of her philanthropic involvement or her motivations for such.
 Still, it is time that we acknowledge the challenging, tiresome, stressful, important, impactful and authentic work of social work for its humanitarian influence.
+Maybe we should be investing in them so that they can afford things like case management software for social workers, which will help to make their difficult lives that little bit easier?
+Surely they deserve that.

 Each and every single day, more than half a million of us social workers (and people who function in the professional capacity of a social worker even if their titles differ) diligently go about the cause of promoting human welfare.
 They do it in schools and hospitals, in homeless shelters and in correctional institutions.
 They do it in private practice and in child welfare.
 They do it in refugee camps and during natural disasters.
 They do it in mental health clinics and community based agencies.